dhutchison/dhutchison.github.io/_posts/2020-02-02-running-homebridge-on-docker-without-host-network-mode.markdown

 Ultimately this involved some research into the HAP protocol, and how HomeBridge uses [HAP-NodeJS][HAP-NodeJS] to advertise the service.

-The result is the following linked bash script which inspects a running HomeBridge container for the required configuration it needs to generate an Avahi service file.
+The result is the linked bash script, [generate_service.sh][generate_service.sh], which inspects a running HomeBridge container for the required configuration it needs to generate an Avahi service file.
 This file is then moved to the `/etc/avahi/services` directory for use.
-This should be published without the need for a restart of the avahi-daemon. [generate_service.sh][generate_service.sh]
+This should be published without the need for a restart of the avahi-daemon.

 ## Docker Compose